MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/addmenu-macro-action.md

 <td><p>The name of the macro group that contains the macros for the menu's commands.
 This is a required argument.</p>

 > [!NOTE]
-> <P>If you run a macro containing the <STRONG>AddMenu</STRONG> action in a library database, Microsoft Office Access 2007 looks for the macro group with this name in the current database only.</P>
+> If you run a macro containing the **AddMenu** action in a library database, Microsoft Office Access 2007 looks for the macro group with this name in the current database only.

 <p></p></td>